firebase/firebase-admin-node/README.md

 [Firebase](https://firebase.google.com) provides the tools and infrastructure you need to develop your app, grow your user base, and earn money.
-The Firebase Admin Node.js SDK provides admin (second-party) access to several Firebase services.
+The Firebase Admin Node.js SDK enables access to Firebase services from privileged environments (such as servers or cloud) in Node.js.

 For more information, visit the
 [Firebase Admin SDK setup guide](https://firebase.google.com/docs/admin/setup/).